-A mentor is a full status or a retired registrant that provides assistance and guidance to the articling registrant during their articling period.
-Both parties must complete a mentoring agreement once the articling registrant has been accepted into BCIA.
-The primary role of the mentor is to guide the articling registrant through the nontechnical aspects of professionalism such as:
+A mentor is either an active full status or a retired registrant, who provides assistance and guidance to an articling registrant during their articling period.
+Both parties must complete a mentoring agreement after the articling registrant has been notified of acceptance into BCIA.
+The primary role of the mentor is to guide the articling registrant through the non-technical aspects of professionalism such as:

-- Setting an example as a registered professional
+- Setting an example as a registered professional;

-- Introduce the new registrant to the mentor's professional network
+- Introduce the new registrant to the mentor's professional network;

-- Review and clarify the material and subject matter in the Professional Governance Act, Bylaws and Code of Ethics - Schedule A
+- Review and clarify the material and subject matter in the Professional Governance Act, Bylaws, and Code of Ethics - Schedule A;

-- Assist the articling registrant in identifying and undertaking professional development activities that may prove useful to the registrant in their area(s) of practice.
+- Assist the articling registrant in identifying and undertaking professional development activities that may prove useful to the registrant in their area(s) of practice;

-- Provide articling checklist signatures in select boxes indicating engagement with the articling registrant
+- Provide articling checklist signatures in select boxes indicating engagement with the articling registrant;

-Mentorship can be provided by a TAg or a PAg; however, TAgs may only provide mentorship to ATAgs but not to AAgs.
+Mentorship can be provided by a TAg or a PAg; however TAgs may only provide mentorship to ATAgs, but NOT to AAgs.

 Some considerations when establishing a mentoring relationship:

-- Usually both the mentor and the articling registrant are from the same branch but it is not a requirement.
+- Usually, both the mentor and the articling registrant are from the same branch but it is not a requirement;

 Tips for Mentors:

-- Establish regular contact with the articling registrant
+- Establish regular contact with the articling registrant;

-- Be open and frank and avoid being judgmental
+- Be open and frank and avoid being judgmental;

-- Don’t expect to have all the answers
+- Don’t expect to have all the answers;

-- Assist the articling registrant to network
+- Assist the articling registrant to network;

-- Respect confidentiality
+- Respect confidentiality;

-- Keep working with the articling registrant until good communication is achieved
+- Keep working with the articling registrant until good communication is achieved.

-The Articling Program Guide for Mentors and Articling Coordinators a companion document to the Articling Journal is an excellent resource for mentors and articling coordinators.
+The Articling Program Guide for Mentors and Articling Coordinators, a companion document to the Articling Journal, is an excellent resource for mentors and Articling Coordinators.